-Governing Mayor of Berlin
+Kai Wegner, Governing Mayor of Berlin

 Berlin Senate Chancellery.
-The Red Town Hall gets its name from its red-brick facade, and much more takes place here than just politics.
+The Red Town Hall gets its name from its red-brick façade, and much more takes place here than just politics.
 Above all, its doors are open to Berlin's urban community and guests.
-In addition to policy-making, it hosts conferences, exhibitions and tours.
-Deserving citizens are honoured in ceremonies within its walls, and heads of state from all over the world sign the Golden Book of Berlin here.
+The building hosts conferences, exhibitions, and tours; deserving citizens are honored in ceremonies within its walls; and heads of state from all over the world sign the Golden Book of Berlin here.

-Time and again, ever since the foundation stone was laid, the Red Town Hall has been the scene of significant events in Berlin's turbulent history.
-As the seat of the mayor, the municipal government, and the city council, the history of democracy in Berlin was also written here - until that democracy came to an abrupt end with the rise of the Nazis in 1933.
-The building was severely damaged in the Second World War and was rebuilt in the 1950s.
-From then on, it was the seat of the mayor of East Berlin, while West Berlin's government held its meetings at the Schöneberg Town Hall.
-Since 1991, the Red Town Hall has been the seat of the heads of Berlin's state government, and a home to democracy and dialogue in the historic heart of the reunified city.
+Time and again, ever since the cornerstone was laid, the Red Town Hall has been the scene of significant events in Berlin's turbulent history.
+Because the Town Hall is the seat of the mayor, the city government, and the city council, the history of democracy in Berlin was also written here - until that democracy came to an abrupt end with the rise of the Nazis in 1933.
+The building was severely damaged in the Second World War and rebuilt in the 1950s.
+After that, it was the seat of the mayor of East Berlin, while West Berlin's government held its meetings at the Schöneberg Town Hall.
+Since 1991, the Red Town Hall has been the seat of the heads of Berlin's state government and a home to democracy and dialogue in the historic heart of the reunified city.